RobertTalbert/discretecs/Video/scripts-module-3.md

   - birthdays
   - Matrix example

+We introduced functions in our last video, which we can think of as a generalization of the idea of a computer program.
+Functions take in input from one set called the *domain* of the function, and map it to output in another set we call the *codomain* according to some kind of rule.
+That rule might be a formula, a code snippet, a set of verbal instructions, or a picture.
+But the mapping takes place so that every element in the domain maps to exactly one element in the codomain.

+So a valid function never takes an input and sends it to two different outputs.
+But what happens if a mapping does the opposite -- sending two different inputs to the same output?
+Is this allowed?
+What happens if it is?
+That's the subject of this video.

+First, let's be clear that functions *can* send two different inputs to the same output.
+In fact many functions we use in real life do this.
+In the last video we gave the example of a function from the set of all sstudents at your university to the set of all days of the year, which maps a person to their birthday.
+This is a valid function because every person has a birthday, and no person has two birthdays.
+So the function does produce an output for each person, and it doesn't "split" inputs by giving a person two birthdays.
+But two different people could map to the same birthday, and this doesn't make the function invalid.
+You might say that this function has "collisions" --- two inputs from the domain that collide in the codomain.

+But not all functions have collisions, for example a similar function that maps students at your university to the set of all student ID numbers at your university.
+If this function had a collision, it would mean two people have the same student ID, and generally speaking that's bad.

+We'd like to distinguish valid functions that have collisions from those that don't because the existence of collisions has real-world implications, as we just saw.
+So we are going to say that a function where two different inputs never map to the same output, is **injective**.
+More formally, we say a function f from A to B is injective if, for all elements x1 and x2 in the domain, if x1 does not equal x2, then f(x1) also does not equal f(x2).
+This is the formal way of saying there are no collisions -- a pair of distinct inputs must always map to a pair of distinct outputs.

+Let's look at some examples and non-examples.

+The G-number function is, we hope, injective again because if you take any two different people and "plug them in" to this function, you should get two different ID numbers.

+This function given as a table from {1,2,3,4} to the set {x,y,z,t} is injective because you can look at the table and see that no two different elements in {1,2,3,4} map to the same point in {x,y,z,t}.

+The function f from the natural numbers to the natural numbers given by the formula f(n) = 2n is injective.
+Why is this?
+This time we can't use a table because both the domain and codomain are infinite.
+So let's give a rigorous explanation using the definition of "injective".
+That definition remember says f is inejective if for all x1 and x2 in the domain, if x1 does not equal x2 then f(x1) does not equal f(x2).
+Note that conditional statement.
+I'm going to use the contrapositive of that statement, which remember is logically equivalent to the original.
+The contrapositive would say that for all x1, x2 in the domain, if f(x1) *equals* f(x2), then x1 *equals* x2.
+So let's pick any two natural numbers from the domain and call then a and b, and suppose f(a) = f(b).
+Apply the function on both sides to get 2a = 2b.
+Well, if that equation is true, we can divide off the 2's to get a = b.
+That shows that the function is injective the definition has been satisfied for a random choice of a and b --- if their outputs are the same, then the inputs must be the same.

+So, proving that a function is injective, is a matter of showing that *all* pairs of different elements in the domain map to different elements in the codomain.
+Examples won't do --- this is a universal statement that has to be shown for all pairs of points in the domain.

+Now here are some non-examples.
+The birthday function is a good nonexample because in a group the size of your university's student body, it's nearly 100% likely that you can find two people with the same birthday.

+Here's another function from {1,2,3,4} to {x,y,z,t} that you can see is non-injective because there is a collision --- 1 and 2 map to the same element in the codomain.

+And the mathematical function f from Z to Z given by f(n) = n^2 is not injective because f(-1) and f(1) both map to 1.
+So, showing a function *is not* injective is a matter of finding an example -- an example of two distinct elements in the domain that map to the same element of the codomain.

+However notice if we used a different domain, for example f mapping the natural numbers to the integers, this function *would* be injective.
+Because if N were the domain and not Z, suppose I had two natural numbers a and b such that f(a) = f(b).
+Then applying the function gives me a^2 = b^2, which gives a^2 - b^2 = 0, which means (a+b)(a-b) = 0.
+This means either a+b = 0 or a - b = 0.
+The first equation gives a = -b.
+That's only possible if both a and b are both 0 themselves because a and b are natural numbers and not just any integer.
+And the second equation says a = b.
+In either case, a and b are equal to each other so the function is injective if you use N as the domain.

+In this video you've learned about injective functions, what the definition is and also the contrapositive of the definition, seen a bunch of examples of injective functions and some that are not injective, and seen examples of how to argue that a function is injective and how to argue that it's not injective.
+In the next video, we'll look at a similar property for functions involving situations where the codomain and range are equal.

 ## 3.10

 - Saw earlier that the codomain of a function is not always the same as range